The Public Health AI Handbook

 “I need to evaluate AI tools my agency is considering”

-Start here (20 min): - AI Fundamentals - What AI actually is - Evaluation Framework - Audit vendor claims - Ethics & Privacy - Critical considerations
+Start here: - AI Fundamentals - What AI actually is - Evaluation Framework - Audit vendor claims - Ethics & Privacy - Critical considerations

-“I want to use AI in my surveillance or research work”
+“I want to use AI in my surveillance or public health research work”

-Start here (30 min): - Disease Surveillance - AI for outbreak detection - Forecasting - Predictive models - Practical Tools - Hands-on code - Using LLMs Safely - ChatGPT, Claude, Copilot for analysis
+Start here: - Disease Surveillance - AI for outbreak detection - Forecasting - Predictive models - Practical Tools - Hands-on code - Using LLMs: Theory & Practice - ChatGPT, Claude, Copilot for analysis

 Jump to: Case Studies for real implementations